Can CNNs Be More Robust Than Transformers?

-Though it is generally believed that the architecture difference is the key factor that leads to the robustness gap between Transformers and CNNs, existing works all fail to answer which \emph{architectural elements} in Transformer should be attributed to such stronger robustness.
-The most relevant analysis is provided in \cite{bai2020vitsVScnns,shao2021adversarial}---both works point out that Transformer blocks, where self-attention operation is the pivot unit, are critical for robustness.
-Nonetheless, given a) Transformer block itself is already a compound design with multiple architectural elements, and b) Transformer also contains many other layers (\eg, patch embedding layer) in addition to Transformer blocks, the relationship between robustness and Transformer's architectural elements remains confounding.
-In this work, we take a closer look at the architecture design of Transformers, focusing on out-of-distribution robustness.
+Though it is generally believed that the architecture difference is the key factor that leads to the robustness gap between Transformers and CNNs, existing works fail to answer which \emph{architectural elements} in Transformer should be attributed to such stronger robustness.
+The most relevant analysis is provided in \citep{bai2020vitsVScnns,shao2021adversarial}---both works point out that Transformer blocks, where self-attention operation is the pivot unit, are critical for robustness.
+Nonetheless, given a) the Transformer block itself is already a compound design, and b) Transformer also contains many other layers (\eg, patch embedding layer), the relationship between robustness and Transformer's architectural elements remains confounding.
+In this work, we take a closer look at the architecture design of Transformers.
 More importantly, we aim to explore, with the help of the architectural elements from Transformers, \emph{whether CNNs can be robust learners as well}.

 Our diagnose delivers three key messages for improving out-of-distribution robustness, from the perspective of neural architecture design.
 Firstly, patchifying images into non-overlapped patches can substantially contribute to out-of-distribution robustness; more interestingly, regarding the choice of patch size, we find the larger the better.
 Secondly, despite applying small convolutional kernels is a popular design recipe, we observe adopting a much larger convolutional kernel size (\eg, from $3\times3$ to $7\times7$, or even to $11\times11$) is necessary for securing model robustness on out-of-distribution samples.
-Lastly, as inspired by the recent work \cite{convnext}, we note aggressively reducing the number of normalization layers and activation functions is beneficial for out-of-distribution robustness; meanwhile, as a byproduct, the training speed could be accelerated by up to \app 23\%, due to less normalization layers are used \cite{brock2021high}.
+Lastly, as inspired by the recent work \citep{convnext}, we note aggressively reducing the number of normalization layers and activation functions is beneficial for out-of-distribution robustness; meanwhile, as a byproduct, the training speed could be accelerated by up to \app 23\%, due to fewer normalization layers being used \citep{gitman2017comparison,brock2021high}.